BPS Lie algebras, perverse filtrations and shuffle algebras: Introduction

 \subsection{Perverse filtration}

 An important feature of cohomological Hall algebras is their perverse filtration

 which we will recall in Subsection \ref{sub:perverse}.
 This filtration is defined in \cite{davison2020cohomological} by considering the pushforward of the semisimplification morphism from the moduli stack of quiver representations to its coarse moduli space, and captures important topological invariants.
-Their significance comes from the fact that they often reveal hidden structures in cohomology.
-In recent years, perverse filtrations defined in this way have played a prominent role in geometric representation theory \cite{botta2023okounkovs, achar}, non-abelian Hodge theory \cite{PW, ngo} and enumerative geometry \cite{todamaulik}.
+In recent years, perverse filtrations defined in this way have played a prominent role in geometric representation theory \cite{botta2023okounkovs, achar} and enumerative geometry \cite{todamaulik}.

 Thus, it becomes quite relevant to obtain an explicit description of the perverse filtration on $\CA^T_Q$, in terms of the polynomial rings which appear in \eqref{eqn:iso intro}.
 In the present paper, we precisely give such a description, loosely inspired by the case of the Jordan quiver treated in \cite{NExts}.
 Explicitly, for any $d \geq 1$ define